Palm Sunday

 Scripture: Psalm 23

 Our modern world is defined, and in many ways controlled, by the 24-hour news cycle.
 Pause.
 Try to start a pattern this week.
 Start with 5 minutes.
 Put your phone away, turn off technology.
 Step outside or shut the door.
 Just be with God for a moment.
 See if you can increase that time each day.
 Another minute each day?
 Another five?
-Take a change and be still.
+Make a change and be still.

 Week 5: